cjeller1592/WriteasAPI/README.md

 All you need is the collection's alias.

 ```
-collection = c.retrieveCollection('collectionalias')
+coll = c.retrieveCollection('collectionalias')
-pritnt collection
+pritnt(coll)

 # This will return the collection's data
 ```

 _Deleting a Collection:_
-All you need is the collection's alias.
+Since you are logged in, all you need is the collection's alias.

 ```
 delete = c.deleteCollection('collectionalias')
-print delete

-# This will return a 'None', meaning it was successfully deleted
+"Collection deleted!"
 ```

 _Retrieve a Collection Post:_
 To retrieve a collection post, all you need is the collection's alias and the post's slug.
 Say we want to grab this post: https://write.as/matt/stepping-back

 ```
-post = c.retrieveCPost('matt', 'stepping-back')
+p = c.retrieveCPost('matt', 'stepping-back')
-print post
+print(p)

 # This will return the post's data
 ```